 When will I hear

-The projected start date for successful proposals is by November 30, 2019.
+The projected start date for successful proposals is November 2021.

 Successful proposals will be developed and finalized in partnership with Arts Branch staff, taking into account financial constraints, artists’ requirements and other programming specifics.

 The final contract between the AFA and the successful applicant will generally include the following information:

 The successful candidate will be required to:

 - curate an exhibition of 15 to 25 artworks from the Alberta Foundation for the Arts Collection

 - prepare a curatorial statement/overview for the exhibition